tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 At address 0xc0da in both dissassemblies, at the end of a loop, it checks the value in (6,A0), leaving the loop on a negative value; otherwise, it loads a new value into (6,A0) and repeats the loop.
-In v2.000, it an extra `BNE.L` instruction is inserted at 0c0e0 between the `BMI.S` and `MOVE.L`, which repeats the loop without updating (6,A0) if it is equal to a non-zero value.
+In v2.000, it an extra `BNE.W` instruction is inserted at 0c0e0 between the `BMI.S` and `MOVE.L`, which repeats the loop without updating (6,A0) if it is equal to a non-zero value.
 This extra two-byte instruction increases all addresses after 0xc0e0 in the executable by